Iqoqo/redux-snoop/README.md

 _Grey-box testing for redux workflow_

 # Introduction

+Testing redux flow (beyond unit tests) is hard and requires the test code to have knowledge of internal implementation of the store creation and to alter it.
+This library introduces more of a grey-box approach and let you write tests when you don't have or want access to the actual store creation logic.

 ## Why redux-snoop?

 1. **Doesn't alter your code** - snoop will attach itself to any *existing* redux store, meaning your test code and production code will behave the same.
 2. Clean promise based syntax when dealing with complex async flow.

+## Why not redux-snoop?
+This library intercepts or overrides redux library's code.
+It doesn't do anything that you don't already do with `jest-mock` but it might not be suitable to everyone.

 ## Install
 ```bash